biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

 * How many variants have been filtered?

-We can use the `stats` command together with the `-f` option to generate a report taken into account only the filtered variants:
+We can use the `stats` command together with the `-f` option and the `QUALFILTER` label to generate a report taken into account only the filtered variants:

         m_jan2020@mjan2020VirtualBox:~$ bcftools stats -f QUALFILTER SAMEA2569438.chr10.filt.vcf.gz |grep ^SN